crf8472/libarcstk/README.md

 ## How to Use

-An introductory tutorial will be found in the Wiki.
-You can find the API documentation here.
+A quickstart tutorial will be found (soon) in the Wiki.
+You can [build the API documentation](BUILD.md#building-the-documentation) and view it in a browser.